Divorce vs Counselling: A Cost Comparison

 In summary, the cost of marital counselling by a skilled professional will range from $0.00 to about $3,500.

-Building Stepfamilies That Work (BSTW) is a course for stepfamily couples that has been provided by the Stepfamily Foundation of Alberta since 1998.
-Over 95% of all couples who have taken Building Stepfamilies That Work in the decade in which it has been offered remain together today as a couple.
+Cost of Courses: Building Stepfamilies That Work is a course for stepfamily couples that has been provided by the Stepfamily Foundation of Alberta since 1998.
+Over 95% of all couples who have taken Building Stepfamilies That Work since it has been offered remain together today as a couple.
 The vast majority of these couples would encourage you to take the course to learn what you need to know to succeed in your relationship as a couple, and to succeed as a stepfamily.
-The cost is $1000 for the couple.
+The cost is $1,500 for the couple.
 This fee may be covered in full or in part by your EAP, EFAP or extended health care plan.
-The home-study version of the course is $500.
+A home-study version of the course will soon be available for a significantly reduced cost.

 Recommendation